This event has been postponed. Ticket holders have been contacted, and we hope to have an updated date to share with you soon.

 That’s What She* Said is BACK!
 After the raucous success of our tenth birthday party last summer and our Queer Heartbreakers Ball earlier this year, we returning for another online extravaganza in true For Books’ Sake style… by celebrating summer, Pride season, our eleventh birthday and the time of year we’d usually be at Edinburgh Fringe, all smashed together into one incredible evening of poetry and performance.

-You’re all invited to come along and revel in the glorious triple-threat of spoken word superstars Brown Girl in the Ring, AJ McKenna and Rosie Garland.
+You’re all invited to come along and revel in the glorious quadruple-threat of spoken word superstars Brown Girl in the Ring, AJ McKenna, Fay Roberts and Rosie Garland.
 Missed sharing your work from our stages?
 We have some open mic slots available for you to show off your skillz: express your interest by filling out this form.

 You’ll be hosted by our double act dream team of That’s What She* Said Bristol host Bridget Hart and London host Paul Forster, bringing you their signature pop-culture silliness between performances plus other special guests and surprises.